As of now, you might have heard about bitcoin. Bitcoin is a world-famous cryptocurrency that was created in 2009.

 Bitcoin can be divided

 Most young and new investors think that they can’t afford to invest in bitcoin.
 In reality, bitcoin can be divided into multiple units, and as a sweet gesture, the bitcoin community has named bitcoin’s smallest unit the satoshi.
 One satoshi is currently equivalent to about 0.00005 US dollars which is quite low, and you can invest any amount of money in bitcoin.
 Around one hundred million satoshis are required to make a bitcoin.
 So, if you are looking to invest in bitcoin, keep in mind that it is divisible, and you can invest according to your budget or savings.
-In fact, by joining a trading app such as Bitcoin Code, you can help make your trading experience as smooth as possible.
+In fact, by joining a trading app you can help make your trading experience as smooth as possible.

 It requires massive processing power

 Mining bitcoin requires the use of high processing power computers which is quite expensive.
 The miners have to pay a lot of attention, money and time in the mining process.
 The entire work of verifying and validating the transactions is done on servers for specific purposes.
 With high processing power, the computers process data faster, and with increased speed, the blocks can be added to the distributed ledger.
 With faster speed, miners get rewarded for block faster.